-The subpoena must state the name of the court and the title of the proceeding, if the subpoena is for a hearing, trial, or deposition.
+The subpoena must state the name of the court and the title of the case, if the subpoena is for a hearing, trial, or deposition.

-→ If your subpoena from a lawyer:
+→ If your subpoena is from a lawyer:

-The subpoena must include: the lawyer's printed name, the lawyer's registration number, the office address and phone number, and the name of the party that the lawyer represents.
+The subpoena must include: the lawyer's printed name, the lawyer's registration number, the office address and phone number, and who the lawyer represents.